eriksandstroem/eriksandstroem.github.io/content/about.md

 ## Research Interests

 The goal of my research is to attain high-quality dense 3D reconstructions of scenes using online methods.
-Previously, I have focused on how complementary sensor information can be fused for optimal 3D quality, online sensor uncertainty estimation and representations for dense 3D models.
-Applications include robotic perception as well as augmented and virtual reality.
+I have worked on a quite broad range of problems from sensor fusion, uncertainty estimation, 3D representations, loop closure and RGB-only SLAM.

 I also have a great interest in teamwork and I truly enjoy passing on my own experience and knowledge within the field to aspiring students.
 Therefore, I collaborate and supervise students at master level.